Duffy Bishop

 Duffy Bishop is an American electric blues singer and songwriter.
 She is in the Cascade Blues Association and Washington Blues Society Halls of Fame, and has been given a Lifetime Achievement Award by both bodies.
 In a career spanning over forty years, Bishop has also been a costume designer and an actress in musical theatre.
 To date she and her band have released seven albums.
-She has been the opening act for such artists as Roy Orbison, John Lee Hooker, Lou Rawls, Chicago, Ruth Brown, Bonnie Riatt, and Etta James, among others.
+She has been the opening act for such artists as Roy Orbison, John Lee Hooker, Lou Rawls, Chicago, Ruth Brown, Bonnie Raitt, and Etta James, among others.

 She lives in St. Augustine, Florida during the winter, although she and her husband return to their home in the Pacific Northwest during the summer months.